RileyZito/FIR_filter/README.md

 <img src="/readme_materials/filter_design_coeffs.PNG" width="60%" alt="Matlab filter design tool screenshot"/>

 We then input these coefficients into the testbench and plotted the resulting impulse response and the frequency response of the filter in matlab.
 These plots, when compared the expected impulse and frequency response as indicated by the Matlab filter design tool graphs, validate the correctness of our implementation.
-Note that the magnitude of the testbench's output differs from the expected output; this is due to our manual scaling and rounding of the coefficients and magnitude-1000 impulse stimulation to account for the fact that our setup expects signed integer signals and coefficients.
+Note that the magnitude of the test-bench's output differs from the expected output; this is due to our manual scaling and rounding of the coefficients and magnitude-1000 impulse stimulation to account for the fact that our setup expects signed integer signals and coefficients.

 ### Matlab filter design tool graphs (expected output)